2003 London blackout: Reaction

 After the event, energy minister Stephen Timms and Mayor of London Ken Livingstone called for a prompt report.
-The Independent published an editorial comparing the event to the Northeast blackout of 2003, which had happened several weeks previously in the USA, and accusing National Grid of under-investment.
+The Independent published an editorial comparing the event to the Northeast blackout of 2003, which had happened two weeks previously in the USA and Canada, and accusing National Grid of under-investment.
 London Underground was accused by unions of putting passengers at risk, having closed its own power station at Lots Road as part of the privatisation of its electricity supply.

 A report was published by National Grid on 10 September, while the regulator Ofgem published an interim report on 30 September, and a full report in June 2004.

 Causes

 Several factors contributed to this outage.
 The direct cause of the blackout was an incorrectly installed protection relay at Wimbledon substation, which protected the circuit to New Cross.
 In 2001 a 1 ampere relay was accidentally installed instead of a 5 A model, resulting in the relay tripping at a current level five times lower than the correct rating.
 When the transformer at Hurst was isolated, the current in the circuit increased to 1,460 A — significantly below the 4,450 A operating capacity of the underground cable, but sufficient to cause the incorrectly-sized protection relay to trip.

 The Buchholz alarm which triggered the incident was found to be due to low oil levels in the shunt reactor SR3 at Hurst, which was not in service at the time of the incident.
 However, the alarm message received at the National Grid control desk was ambiguous, and the operators interpreted it as referring to the transformer SGT3, which was in use at the time.

 After the incident, an anonymous engineer highlighted the oil leak to the press, indicating that it was spotted some weeks before the blackout, and accusing National Grid of poor maintenance.
 The Ofgem report found that National Grid had been aware of the leak since March 2003, and had decided to manage it by periodically refilling the oil until scheduled maintenance.